HarrySolsem/MyCVRepository/pages/resume.md

 ### School of Management, Coachteam - House of Leadership, 2024.8

-Modulebased management course including subjects like ‘Good management’, ‘Selfmanagement’, ‘Team management’, ‘Communication’ and ‘How to handle stress og achievement’
+Modular leadership course with topics such as ‘Good Leadership’, ‘Self-Leadership’, ‘Team Leadership’, ‘Communication’, and ‘Stress Management and Performance’

 ### Project management, BI Norwegian Business School, 2018.8 - 2019.12